 The options only appear if the searched keyword is a tracked keyword in the last accessed campaign in SEOmonitor (and you need to be logged in).
 After the selection, the SEOmonitor SERP is loaded on the right, for you to compare them.

 To make sure you are comparing "apples to apples", the search parameters are listed on both sides.
-When the left side (user’s SERP) has search parameters different from the crawler’s search, they are highlighted in red; by clicking, they’ll be matched with the ones that the crawler is using (including the location).
+When the left side (user’s SERP) has different search parameters from the crawler’s search, they are highlighted in red; by clicking on a parameter, it’ll be matched with the ones that the crawler is using (including the location).

-There is a scroll lock that would help you scroll both sides together.
+There is a scroll lock that helps you scroll both sides at the same time.

 At times, the ranks provided in SEOmonitor for the current day are different from what you see in your browser when performing a search on the same keywords.
 And it can be difficult to investigate why this happens (unless an actual incident would be impacting the SERPs), and you would need to understand why they are different.
 Without a tool like this, you should take our word for it, without being able to double-check, and this is not aligned with the transparency we offer.